 - Does the patent office provide procedures for modifying, re-examining or revoking a patent?
 May a court amend the patent claims during a lawsuit?

-After the patent is granted, it is possible to file a request with the Ukrainian Patent and Trademark Office to correct any mistakes in the specification and claims.
-A patentee can also file a request to limit the scope of the invention by deleting independent or dependent claims.
+- After the patent is granted, it is possible to file a request with the Patent and Trademark Office to correct any mistakes in the specification and claims.
+A patentee can also file a request to limit the scope of the invention by:

 The court does not amend patent claims during a lawsuit.
 If the patent owner wishes to amend the claims by reducing the scope of protection, it must file a request with the Patent and Trademark Office.
 At the same time, during invalidation proceedings, a court may rule on full or partial patent invalidation.
-If the patent owner files for a claim amendment that limits the scope of protection in the course of a pending invalidation proceeding, this may terminate the proceedings because the limitation can remove the ground for the claim.
+If the patent owner files for a claim amendment that limits the scope of protection in the course of pending invalidation proceedings, this may terminate the proceedings because the limitation can remove grounds for the claim.

 There is no re-examination procedure for granted patents in Ukraine.

 - How is the duration of patent protection determined?